 Clerodendrum glaberrimum Hayata

-Clerodendrum cyrtophyllum is a deciduous shrub that can grow up to 3.00 metres tall.
+Clerodendrum cyrtophyllum is a shrub or a small tree that can grow from 1 - 10 metres tall[

 Shrub thickets on mountain slopes[

 ].
-Forests on mountain slopes or along streams, below 1700 metres[
+Forests on mountain slopes or along streams, at elevations below 1,700 metres[

 Succeeds in a sunny position in ordinary garden soil[